Binary-Insights/Assignment_01/PARSING_METHODS_EVALUATION.md

    - **Hybrid**: Balanced processing approach suitable for diverse document types

 ### Table Extraction
-1. **Performance Ranking**: Docling leads with 70.8% precision and 81.6% recall, followed by PDFPlumber+Tesseract, Hybrid, and Layout Parser (all 75% precision/recall)
+1. **Performance Ranking**: Docling leads with 70.8% precision and 81.6% recall.
+PDFPlumber+Tesseract, Hybrid, and Layout Parser each achieve 60% precision and 45% recall, reflecting partial output for three tables and one table not found.
 2. **Method Capabilities**:
    - **Docling**: Preserves table structure in well-formatted CSV output with highest recall
-   - **PDFPlumber+Tesseract**: Strong table extraction with 75% precision/recall, excellent for complex financial tables
+   - **PDFPlumber+Tesseract**: Partial table extraction (only some columns match) for three tables, one table not found
-   - **Layout Parser**: Strong table extraction with 75% precision/recall, perfect accuracy for captured tables
+   - **Layout Parser**: Partial table extraction (only some columns match) for three tables, one table not found
-   - **Hybrid**: Strong table extraction with 75% precision/recall, successfully extracting 3 of 4 ground truth tables
+   - **Hybrid**: Partial table extraction (only some columns match) for three tables, one table not found
 3. **Structural Advantages**:
    - **Docling**: Superior CSV formatting with proper headers and data alignment
-   - **PDFPlumber+Tesseract**: Excellent numerical accuracy and structural preservation for financial data
+   - **PDFPlumber+Tesseract**: Partial numerical accuracy and structure preservation for financial data
-   - **Layout Parser**: Excellent numerical accuracy and structure preservation for complex financial tables
+   - **Layout Parser**: Partial numerical accuracy and structure preservation for complex financial tables
-   - **Hybrid**: Strong extraction capabilities with good numerical accuracy and structural preservation
+   - **Hybrid**: Partial extraction capabilities with some numerical accuracy and structure preservation

 ## Recommendations

 1. **For Comprehensive Extraction**: **Docling** - Combines perfect text accuracy (0% WER) with best table extraction (70.8% precision, 81.6% recall)
-2. **For Financial Document Analysis**: **All methods** deliver excellent performance - PDFPlumber+Tesseract, Hybrid, Layout Parser, and Docling all achieve perfect text accuracy (0% WER) with strong table extraction (75%+ precision/recall)
+2. **For Financial Document Analysis**: **All methods** For PDFPlumber, Hybrid, and Layout Parser: If your use case requires complete table extraction, consider post-processing or manual review, as these methods may only partially extract tables and can miss some entirely.
+For best results, use Docling for comprehensive extraction, especially for complex financial tables.
-3. **For Document Structure Analysis**: **Layout Parser** - Provides semantic segmentation with strong table extraction (75% precision/recall)
+3. **For Document Structure Analysis**: **Layout Parser** - Provides semantic segmentation
-4. **For Balanced Processing**: **PDFPlumber + Tesseract** or **Hybrid** - Both excellent text and table accuracy with reliable processing
+4. Always validate extracted tables against ground truth, especially for critical financial metrics.
+Automated regression tests and cell-level comparison scripts are recommended to monitor extraction quality over time.
+5. For production deployment, set quality thresholds (e.g., minimum precision/recall) and document edge cases where extraction fails or is incomplete.

 **Note**: All four methods show strong performance for financial documents with 75%+ table extraction accuracy and perfect text accuracy.
 Each method has specific strengths for different use cases.